-Disney+ vs Stan: Which stacks up better?
+Disney Plus vs Stan: Which stacks up better?

-Disney+ vs Stan Australia
+Disney Plus vs Stan Australia

 Let's start with a top-line comparison of what each service offers.

-Price: Which is cheaper, Stan or Disney+?
+Price: Which is cheaper, Stan or Disney Plus?

-Meanwhile, Stan offers three price points, depending on the quality and perks you're after.
-You can get Stan Basic for $10/month, but that only enables you to watch videos in SD quality, on one screen at a time and download content on one device.
+Meanwhile, Stan offers 3 price points depending on the quality and perks you're after.
+You can get Stan Basic for $10 a month, but that only enables you to watch videos in SD quality on 1 screen at a time and download content on 1 device.

 Features: Which has better features and is easier to use?

 As far as features are concerned, both platforms are fairly equal.
 With both services, the streaming experience itself is more or less seamless.